jaliil-9/Flutter-E-commerce-App--Stride-and-Style-/docs/USER_GUIDE.md

 ## Getting Started

 ### Installation
-1. Download **Stride & Style** from [installation source].
-2. Sign up using your email or Google account.
+1. Sign up using your email or Google account.
-3. Verify your email if you choose email registration.
+2. Verify your email if you choose email registration.

 ### Basic Navigation
 - **Store**: Explore products from the store icon.